GARZTHONGK/Buff-Bot/README.md

 protection_price_percentage: selling price protection ratio, if the selling price is lower than this ratio * the lowest price of other sellers, the quotation will not be automatically received

-sell_notification: sale notification (such as If you don’t need it, you can delete it directly)
+sell_notification: sale notification (If you don’t need it, you can delete it)

 title: Notification title

 body: Notification content

-protection_notification: Sale protection notification (if you don’t need it, you can delete it directly)
+protection_notification: Sale protection notification (if you don’t need it, you can delete it)

 title: Notification title

 body: Notification content

-servers: Apprise format server list - see [Apprise for details](https://github.com/caronc/apprise)
+webhook: Discord channel to send notifications to

-* Additional support for [Server sauce](https://sct.ftqq.com/) format is `isftqq://<SENDKEY>`
+session_notification: session expired notification (if you don't need it, you can delete it)

 3. `steamaccount.json` Description
 steamid: Steam’s digital ID
 shared_secret: Steam token parameter